gorrion-io/production-readiness-checklist/docs/gdpr/supply-chain.md

 **Regular Updates and Patch Management:**
 - Ensure that all software dependencies are regularly updated and patched to address any security vulnerabilities.
 - Establish a process for promptly applying security updates and patches to third-party components.

+In the context of our applications, the minimum viable option is to regularly audit the dependencies, i.e. in the CI/CD pipeline.